TheHamester/HitIndicator/README.md

 # Changelog

+## Patch 1.1.2
+* Multiplayer support
+* Potions currently not working for some reason, will be fixed next patch

 ## Patch 1.1.1

 * Fixed bug where attacks that would temporarily disable shield, such as with a Vindicator's attack, wouldn't show a block indicator.